 Nutritional guidance from experienced dietitians is just one component of prostate cancer care at Moffitt Cancer Center.
 The multispecialty team in our Urologic Oncology Program provides a full spectrum of supportive care and specialized clinical treatment in one location, eliminating the need for patients to travel to multiple clinics for the services they need.
 Our prostate cancer treatment team collaborates to develop individualized plans for each patient, then refines plans as necessary to ensure the best possible outcomes and improved quality of life.

 If you would like to consult with a Moffitt oncologist about your prostate cancer treatment options or receive a second opinion, call 1-888-663-3488 or fill out a new patient registration form online.
-Our team prioritizes prompt response times and will contact you within 24 hours.
-We also offer comprehensive prostate cancer screening services—contact Moffitt for more information.
+We offer comprehensive prostate cancer screening services—contact Moffitt for more information.